 There comes a point in which energy for a marriage can be lost, maybe after years of conflict or withdrawal in the relationship.
 Or maybe feelings change after a betrayal.
 Divorce becomes a solution to a problem.
 Will a divorce really solve it?
 Could staying in the marriage be a possibility?
 If there is interest in preventing divorce, click here.

 Knowing what to expect in a divorce is part of good decision-making, protecting children, and keeping your head above water when you feel you may drown.
 Divorce counseling for unavoidable divorce can give you that advantage.
 Call us any time for personal support for yourself or your children.

 If divorce is unavoidable, our divorce services listed on the tabs below are meant to provide an alternative to a war and reduce the stress on parents and children.
-We can also recommend attorneys in McHenry County, or Lawrence Manassa in Barrington.
+We can also recommend attorneys.

 Family Restructuring Therapy is based on the work by Dr. Stephen Carter and is an active and directive process used to address ongoing conflict between co-parents that seriously affect the children.
 It provides new ways to co-parent, and can be used to develop and refine parenting plans, and provide reunification therapy.
 It can be used to rebuild a working relationship between parents, and between parents and children.
 Parents are actively coached how to make agreements and adjust agreements based on follow-through.
 No one shall be pressured to make an agreement.
 Progress or lack of progress is documented by the therapist and may be reported to the Court.